Misquoting Jesus: Analysis

+Notes on method

+Ehrman defines textual criticism as historical inference from surviving witnesses to the earliest attainable text.
+External evidence is weighed by relative antiquity, independent attestation across text types, and geographical distribution.
+Internal evidence is weighed by authorial style and context and by intrinsic and transcriptional probabilities, with lectio brevior and lectio difficilior applied as defeasible heuristics rather than rules.
+The reconstruction target is the earliest recoverable form within a living tradition, not a hypothetical inerrant archetype.
+Worked examples integrate these criteria with case specific contextual data, for example, harmonization across Synoptic parallels, smoothing of grammar or style, and doctrinal corrections that align a passage with later orthodoxy.
+The method is presented as reproducible analysis that yields defensible readings, it does not claim certainty where witnesses conflict and evidence is thin.

 Reviews and reception

 Alex Beam of The Boston Globe wrote that the book was "a series of dramatic revelations for the ignorant", and that "Ehrman notes that there have been a lot of changes to the Bible in the past 2,000 years.
 I don't want to come between Mr. Ehrman and his payday, but this point has been made much more eloquently by... others."

 Jeffrey Weiss of The Dallas Morning News wrote, "Whichever side you sit on regarding Biblical inerrancy, this is a rewarding read."
 The American Library Association wrote, "To assess how ignorant or theologically manipulative scribes may have changed the biblical text, modern scholars have developed procedures for comparing diverging texts.
-And in language accessible to nonspecialists, Ehrman explains these procedures and their results.
+And in language accessible to non-specialists, Ehrman explains these procedures and their results.
 He further explains why textual criticism has frequently sparked intense controversy, especially among scripture-alone Protestants."

-Charles Seymour of the Wayland Baptist University in Plainview, Texas wrote, "Ehrman convincingly argues that even some generally received passages are late additions, which is particularly interesting in the case of those verses with import for doctrinal issues such as women's ordination or the Atonement."
+Charles Seymour of the Wayland Baptist University in Plainview, Texas, wrote, "Ehrman convincingly argues that even some generally received passages are late additions, which is particularly interesting in the case of those verses with import for doctrinal issues such as women's ordination or the Atonement."

 Neely Tucker of The Washington Post wrote that the book is "an exploration into how the 27 books of the New Testament came to be cobbled together, a history rich with ecclesiastical politics, incompetent scribes and the difficulties of rendering oral traditions into a written text."